 It's a bit of a longer process as you have to upload and then download your entire gallery from the cloud, but it's easier than using iTunes.

 How to transfer music from Android to iPhone

 The principle here is similar to that of transferring photos from Android to iPhone.
 You need to get music files from your Android and on to your PC or Mac, then get those files into iTunes and sync up your iPhone.

 The critical stage here is to back up your Android to a PC or Mac.
 Because most Android devices can be mounted and used as external storage, this can be as simple as dragging all of your music files from the mounted Android phone's folder structure, and moving them into the music folder on your PC or Mac.

-Now install and open iTunes on your computer.
+Now install and open iTunes on your computer, as long as you're not using macOS Catalina.
 Go to Library, and click Music.
 Open the folder into which you put your music files, and drag them to the Music view in iTunes.

 Now hook up your iPhone, click iPhone, and click Music.
 You can choose to sync your entire library, or select only the songs or artists you just added.
 Then click Sync and the songs will be added to your iPhone.